DaveVoorhis/EnterpriseExemplar/docker/README.md

 Once the docker containers have been launched, go to http://localhost:4444 to see the Selenium console.
 Use 'secret' as the VNC password when prompted, if you wish to view interactive activity.

+The test results will be stored in an auto-generated `selenium_tests/target/reports/test-results` subdirectory of the `selenium_tests` project.

 See below for additional environment options.

 ## Environment Options